Wary of Roma, Europe cold-shoulders its new eastern workmates

 The government does not know if this will rise dramatically from January 1, 2014.
 "But there is a fear it will, and we take this fear seriously," said Krings.

-"Austria is not a welfare service or job center for eastern European countries," said Heinz-Christian Strache, leader of the anti-immigrant Austrian Freedom Party.
+"Austria is not a welfare service or job centre for eastern European countries," said Heinz-Christian Strache, leader of the anti-immigrant Austrian Freedom Party.

 UNREASONABLE BURDEN?